 - App Connect Enterprise also provides an expanded administrative REST API which presents another programmatic alternative for integration with third party applications which may have previously relied upon the execution of commands.

-I’m using the Java CMP API in IBM Integration Bus and I see that this is no longer supported in IBM App Connect Enterprise.
+I’m using the Java CMP API in IBM Integration Bus and I see that there are some deprecated methods and changes in IBM App Connect Enterprise.
 Can you expand upon the product strategy in this area?

 The Java IBM Integration API in App Connect Enterprise v11 is smaller than its IBM Integration Bus v10 equivalent.
-Methods are provided to allow code for the creation and edit of message flows, but we have reduced the number of configuration methods which started life in earlier WebSphere Message Broker versions known as the Configuration Manager Proxy API or CMP, are no longer supported.
-In most cases, applications which used this interface will be able to adopt the App Connect Enterprise administrative REST API instead.
-There are some situations where the CMP API may have run within the scope of a Java Compute node in a message flow, aimed at executing local administrative actions on the integration node actually hosting the code itself.
-In these scenarios, some users might see a remote administrative REST API connection as unsuitable.
-For this reason IBM is open to a potential future fix pack enhancement to expose a local public interface to an integration server (utilising a local unix domain socket / named pipe connection).
+Methods are provided to allow for the creation and edit of message flows, but we have reduced the number of configuration methods which started life in earlier WebSphere Message Broker versions known as the Configuration Manager Proxy API or CMP.
+From App Connect Enterprise fix pack 5 (22.214.171.124), we have provided an enhancement which exposes a local public interface to an integration server (which utilises a local unix domain socket / named pipe connection).
 From v126.96.36.199, the integration API is now structured as follows: